...

 A. Echoes of a Market Town (12th – 14th Centuries)

-• The Birth of a Trading Hub: Windsor’s bustling market town roots can be traced back to the 12th century, attracting merchants and traders from various regions.
+• The Birth of a Trading Hub: Windsor’s bustling market town roots can be traced back to the 12th Century, attracting merchants and traders from various regions.
 Historical evidence suggests that Guildhall’s origins lie in this period.
 While the exact date of construction for a wooden structure called the “Old Market House” around 1110 remains unclear, it likely served as the early foundation for the Guildhall.
 This simple building housed stalls overflowing with local produce, handcrafted goods, and exotic wares, functioning as the town’s economic heart.

 • A Tapestry of Lives: Beyond mere commerce, the market was a vibrant social hub.
 Daily life unfolded amidst the cacophony of haggling, laughter, and bartering.
 Craftsmen displayed their wares, farmers sold their produce, and traders exchanged stories and news from distant lands.
 The market fostered a close-knit community, forging bonds between diverse social groups and enriching the lives of its inhabitants.